Most women's self-defense ends when you hit the ground. That's where ours begins.

 Yet most women never train.
 Not because they don't want to — but because no one showed them something that felt designed for them.

 Krav Maga is the self-defense system developed by the Israeli military.
 Not a sport.
 Not a performance art.
-A survival system — designed to be:
+A survival system — built for what real attacks actually look like:

 No martial arts background needed.
 Techniques are built on natural reflexes, not years of practice.